tlabs-data/tablesaw-parquet/README.md

 Starting from `v0.8.0`, column filtering is possible using the `TablesawParquetReadOptions.withOnlyTheseColumns` method.

 The resulting Table will only contain the requested columns, in the order they were specified.

+Starting from `v0.9.0`, column filtering is also possible using `ColumnType.SKIP` as a column type with one of `TablesawParquetReadOptions` several `columnTypes` and `columnTypesPartial` methods.

 Filtering is done by schema projection in the underlying reader: columns that are not required are not even read from the file.
 This is highly efficient when reading only a few columns, even from very large parquet files.